It is a surgery to remove all or part of the bladder.

-In men, the prostate is removed, with part of the vas deferens, urethra, lymph nodes and seminal vesicles, it can also be removed together with the bladder.
+In men, the prostate is removed, with part of the vas deferens, urethra, lymph nodes, and seminal vesicles; it can also be removed with the bladder.

 These radical cystectomy procedures also have different names.

-Female radical cystectomy is often referred to as an ovarian cystectomy or anterior pelvic exenteration, while a male radical cystectomy is known as a cystoprostatectomy.
+Female radical cystectomy is often referred to as an ovarian cystectomy or anterior pelvic exenteration, while a male radical cystectomy is a cystoprostatectomy.

 Advantages of Robotic Cystectomy

-With robotic cystectomy there is less blood loss and need for transfusions than with radical cystectomy, less need for pain medications, better manipulation, and nerve bundles important for sexual function can be preserved.
+There is less blood loss and need for transfusions with robotic cystectomy than with radical cystectomy.
+Less need for pain medications, better manipulation, and nerve bundles essential for sexual function can be preserved.